MicrosoftDocs/appcenter-docs/docs/sdk/crashes/xamarin.md

 ## Customize your usage of App Center Crashes

-App Center Crashes provides callbacks for developers to perform additional actions before and when sending crash logs to App Center.
+App Center Crashes provides callbacks for developers to do additional actions before and when sending crash logs to App Center.

 > [!NOTE]
 > Set the callback *before* calling `AppCenter.Start()`, since App Center starts processing crashes immediately after the start.